-One may act pessimistically and make both the LOAD on line 3 and the STORE on line 5 target non-volatile memory.
-This choice may be inefficient, because for all values of i that are neither 0 nor N - 1, the loop computes intermediate results that are going to be overwritten anyways, so the cost of non-volatile memory operations is unnecessary.
-To complicate matters, the value of Nitself may vary across different executions of the same fragment of code, as it may depend on program inputs and runtime state.
+One may operate pessimistically and make both the LOAD on line 3 and the STORE on line 5 target non-volatile memory.
+This choice may be inefficient, because for all values of i that are neither 0 nor N-1, the loop computes intermediate results that are going to be overwritten anyways, so the cost of non-volatile memory operations is unnecessary.
+To complicate matters, the value of N itself may vary across different executions of the same fragment of code, as it may depend on runtime state.